knowledgepixels/slides/pitch/slides.md

 ## Potential Outcomes

-- _**Best-case scenario:**_ Our ecosystem revolutionizes scientific communication and we dominate the market this creates, with upwards of $100M of yearly revenue
+- _**Best-case scenario:**_ Our ecosystem revolutionizes scientific communication and we dominate this new market, with upwards of $100M of yearly revenue
 - _**Realistic success scenario:**_ Our ecosystem is established in major scientific domains and we occupy a large share of the created market, with around $10M of yearly revenue
 - **Worst-case scenario:** We keep providing semantic publishing services and expertise to innovative publishers like IOS Press and Pensoft